bluvectorcyber/submit-files/README.md

   -s SERVER_HOSTNAME, --server-hostname SERVER_HOSTNAME
                         Hostname of the Submit to BluVector service (default:
                         'api.bluvector.io')
+  --json JSON           Path to output json results file.
+No file is produced
+                        if argument is not present.
 ```

 Suspicious files will be logged as WARNING messages while benign files will be logged as INFO messages.

+To get feedback when submitting large numbers of files tail the log file.

 ## License
 This software is released under under the Apache License, Version 2.0.
 You may not use this software except in compliance with the License.